Linear video editing: Peak usage

 Video editing reached its full potential in the late 1970s when computer-controlled minicomputer edit controllers along with communications protocols were developed, which could orchestrate an edit based on an EDL, using timecode to synchronize multiple tape machines and auxiliary devices using a 9-Pin Protocol.
-The most popular and widely used computer edit systems came from Sony, Ampex and the venerable CMX.
+The most popular and widely used computer editing systems came from Sony, Ampex and the venerable CMX.
 Systems such as these were expensive, especially when considering auxiliary equipment like VTR, video switchers and character generators (CG) and were usually limited to high-end post-production facilities.

-Jack Calaway of Calaway Engineering was the first to produce a lower-cost, PC-based, "CMX-style" linear editing system which greatly expanded the use of linear editing systems throughout the post-production industry.
+Jack Calaway of Calaway Engineering was the first to produce a lower-cost, PC-based, "CMX-style" linear editing system, which greatly expanded the use of linear editing systems throughout the post-production industry.
 Following suit, other companies, including EMC and Strassner Editing Systems, came out with equally useful competing editing products.